elonafoobar/elonafoobar/CONTRIBUTING.md

 - Prefer `enum class` to raw integers for internal enumerations.
 - For data types that can be expanded with new members dynamically, like item IDs, use integers for legacy code or strings for new code with mods.
   + Ideally all such IDs should use strings, to give a uniform interface.
 - Avoid the usage of raw pointers unless absolutely necessary (which, in the current state of the code, is never).
+The rationale for this is none of the code currently checks for null pointers as a valid argument, instead relying on integer variables like `character.state` for existence (which are zeroed out when the character is deleted).
+Any code that introduces pointer arguments would have to also ensure their validity.
 - Avoid `new` and `delete` for game-related things.
 They aren't currently used there.
 - Pass references to objects to modify them inside a method.
 - Use `const` where appropriate (arguments, methods, etc.) to make it clear what is being modified.